mikebrazier/duolingo-crossword/README.md

 Initially the `CWGrid` component was not written to monitor changes in `foundWords` and `selectedWord` between updates.
 This could be performed in
 `getDerivedStateFromProps()`, and local copies of `foundWords` and `selectedWord` could be stored within the component's state.

-However, implementing all this increases the complexity and responsibility of the `CWGrid` component, and given the current code, would require additional refactoring and reimplemntation.
+However, implementing all this increases the complexity and responsibility of the `CWGrid` component, and given the current code, would require additional refactoring and reimplementation.

 It would be better to remove all `selected` `validated` logic, and for that matter, `findSelectedPoints()` logic into a parent container, and pass all view-related props to a purely presentational `CWGrid` component.